scott-seo/mybot/README.md

 You get to play sound, make the bot talk out loud, pop up browsers.
 Any bot can do the same but the desktop environment is the target platform.

 Here is the list of commands I have implemented so far.
+I haven't implmented manual command but I will.
+The following commands will run in my REPL.

 * weather